DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Theoretical and algorithmic backgrounds

 where the measure of the hyper-rectangle $ \bar{D}^k_i$ is

 \end{definition}

 The hyper-rectangle $ D_j^k $ is potentially optimal if the lower Lipschitz bound for the objective function computed by the left-hand side of \eqref{eqn:potOptRect1} is the smallest one with some positive constant $\tilde{L}$ among the hyper-rectangles of the current partition $ \mathcal{P}^k $.
 In~\eqref{eqn:potOptRect2}, the parameter $\varepsilon$ is used to protect from an excessive refinement of the local minima~\cite{Jones1993,Paulavicius2014:jogo}.
 Authors obtained good results for $\varepsilon$ values ranging from $10^{-3}$ to $10^{-7}$ in~\cite{Jones1993}.

-A geometrical interpretation of the selection procedure is shown in~\cref{fig:poh}.
+A geometric interpretation of the selection procedure is given on the right panel of~\cref{fig:poh}.
+Here, each hyper-rectangle is represented as a point.
+The $x$-axis shows the measure $(\delta^k_i)$ while the $y$-axis -- the objective function value attained at the midpoint $(\mathbf{c}^k_i)$ of a certain hyper-rectangle.
+The hyper-rectangles meeting conditions \eqref{eqn:potOptRect1} and \eqref{eqn:potOptRect2} are points on the lower-right convex hull (highlighted in blue color).
+Condition \eqref{eqn:potOptRect2} prevents wasting function evaluations on tiny hyper-rectangles where only a negligible improvement can be expected.

-Each subsequent iteration \direct{} performs a selection of POHs, which are sampled, evaluated, and trisected.
-Almost all \direct-type extensions and modifications follow the same algorithmic framework, which is summarized in~\cref{alg:direct}.
+Then at each subsequent iteration, \direct{} performs a selection of POHs, which are sampled, evaluated, and trisected.
+Almost all \direct-type extensions and modifications follow the same algorithmic framework, summarized in Algorithm~\ref{alg:direct}.